Vanessa Ward: Chief Executive-Chief Inspector

 Vanessa has also served on a school governing body as both foundation and parent governor, including chairing the governors’ personnel committee.

-Richard is responsible for overseeing the delivery of ISI's inspections in England and at British schools overseas.
+Richard is responsible for overseeing the delivery of ISI's British Schools Overseas (BSO) and Private Further Education (PFE) inspections, as well as supporting the inspection of association schools in England.
 He was previously an ISI Reporting Inspector, quality assurance monitor and report editor.

 Based in Wiltshire, Richard is also a maintained school governor and a trustee of a multi-academy trust.